The-Balthazar/BrewWikiGen/README.md

 print("end")
 ```
-To use it save it as `.lua` in the images folder and run it.
-Powershell or a batch
+To use it save it as `.lua` in the images folder, create a `/test/` subfolder and
-script would probably be more convenient, but I don't know those, and you need to
-run Lua files for the generator anyway.
-It creates renamed copies in a `\test\`
+run it.
+It creates renamed copies in the test folder.
-sub folder.
-That folder may or may not need to exist before hand.
-I've not tested.

 If your unit blueprints themselves are mixed case then god help you.